MasterMedo/workouts/README.md

 ## :bulb: ideas for tests
 ## :question: usage
 ## future work
-Exercises will be connected to muscle groups and how much do they actually strain the muscle so that these metrics can be tracked:
+- connect exercises to muscle groups
+- calculate strain on all muscles per exercise
+    - e.g. barbell bench press wide grip
+        - pectoral muscle 60% of the weight
+        - triceps 20% of the weight

-- volume per muscle group
+- create graph: volume per muscle
-- max weight(personal best) per muscle group
+- create graph: max weight (personal best) per muscle

-The program will suggest future exercises based on the rate of progress the user wants to have.
+- suggest exercises that need to be done so that all muscle groups are exercised
+- calculate how much weight and sets/reps need to be lifted per exercise
 <p align="center">
   <a href="#">
     <img src="https://img.shields.io/badge/⬆️back_to_top_⬆️-white" alt="Back to top" title="Back to top"/>